Marcus-L/cordova-androidwear-dataapi/README.md

     wear://<node_id>/<path>

 There is a lower-level API which works with sending raw bytes which is not implemented.
-The implementation of this plugin translates Javascript objects into [`DataMap`](https://developers.google.com/android/reference/com/google/android/gms/wearable/DataMap) objects in Android.
+The implementation of this plugin translates Javascript objects into [`DataMap`](https://developers.google.com/android/reference/com/google/android/gms/wearable/DataMap) objects in Android for ease of use.

 Read more at the documentation here: [https://developer.android.com/training/wearables/data-layer/data-items.html](https://developer.android.com/training/wearables/data-layer/data-items.html)

 # Installing